|

 lack of a fresh blood supply to our glue-coated capillaries the potential

-the large intestine it acts like fly paper.
-This creates a sticky surface
+intestine it acts like fly paper.
+This creates a sticky surface which causes

-which causes waste material (that we are attempting to excrete) to cling to
+waste material (that we are attempting to excrete) to cling to the walls of

-the walls of the intestine, building up over the years.
-This creates the
+the intestine and builds up over the years.
+This creates the potential for

 intestines, diarrhea, headaches, difficulty digesting food, tired and